ggenzone/portfolio-toolkit/docs/examples/cli_usage.rst

 CLI Usage Examples
 ==================

-This section provides comprehensive examples of how to use the Portfolio Tools command-line interface (CLI).
+This section provides comprehensive examples of how to use the Portfolio Toolkit command-line interface (CLI).
 The CLI has been built using the Click framework for an intuitive and user-friendly experience.

 Installation and Quick Start
 -----------------------------